-An example of a spatial MCA of ecosystem restoration options is provided by Newton et al (2012), who examine the potential of landscape-scale habitat restoration in the catchment of the River Frome in Dorset, England.
+This study provides an example of a spatial MCA of ecosystem restoration options for potential landscape-scale habitat restoration in the catchment of the River Frome in Dorset, England.
 The analysis involved mapping 8 ecosystem services, four of which were quantified in monetary terms using market prices (carbon storage, arable crops, livestock and timber) and four that were qualitatively assessed using a survey of stakeholders and a ranking approach (flood risk mitigation, aesthetic, recreational and cultural value).
 Maps were produced for each ecosystem service and habitat restoration scenario by estimating values according to land cover type.
 The costs of restoration were estimated as capital cost of habitat establishment and a maintenance cost per hectare; and the opportunity cost of ecosystem services negatively affected by restoration (i.e. arable crops and timber).
 A 10-m grid cell raster map was generated for each criterion (ecosystem service) for each of the scenarios, and all criterion maps were combined in a spatial MCA using a weighted-sum method.
 The results if the MCA consistently ranked restoration scenarios above a non-restoration comparator, reflecting the increased provision of multiple ecosystem services.
 However, restoration costs consistently exceeded the market value of ecosystem services.